mjschwarz/temporal-link-prediction/README.md

 ```
 9. Convert the provided CSV files to DGL graph objects (for each dataset).
 ```
-python csv2DGLgraph.py --dataset [A or B]
+python3 csv2DGLgraph.py --dataset [A or B]
 ```
 10. Train the baseline model (for each dataset).
 ```
-python base_pipeline.py --dataset [A or B]
+python3 base_pipeline.py --dataset [A or B]
 ```
 11. Check performance on testing sets.
 - For reference, the baseline model got AUC of 0.511 on Dataset A and 0.510 on Dataset B.